Cookie-gg/turborepo-nextjs-nestjs/README.md

-# Turborepo starter
+# Turborepo starter with Next.js and NestJS

-This is an official Yarn v1 starter turborepo.
+This is a Yarn v1 starter turborepo with Next.js and NestJS.

 ## What's inside?